 I own the 5″ screen model however, there’s a 7″ screen model available for those who prefer a larger screen.

 Garmin GPS For Truckers: Top Choice

-Garmin’s latest offering the the trucker’s GPS category is the Garmin Dezl 770LMT HD 7-Inch Bluetooth Trucking GPS with Lifetime Maps & Traffic.
+Garmin’s Trucker’s GPS category that I use is the Garmin Dezl 770LMT HD 7-Inch Bluetooth Trucking GPS with Lifetime Maps & Traffic.